lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-setup-macos.md

 (Y/Yes/N/No): Yes
 ```

-The `oxen-wallet-cli` has now generated us a wallet called `MyWallet` and is now prompting us for a password for our generated wallet.
+The `lozzax-wallet-cli` has now generated us a wallet called `MyWallet` and is now prompting us for a password for our generated wallet.

 > Please note:
 >